Cycles will open on the first of the month, with final deadlines at the end of the month:

 - air travel

-- payments to guest speakers (i.e. honorariums)
+- payments to guest speakers (i.e. honorariums) (we do not typically fund honoraria but may consider under certain circumstances)

 - stipends for proposal authors; proposal authors are expected to volunteer their time